+- Hygiene

-- 4. Physical distancing
+Physical distancing

+- Food preparation

-- 5. Food service
+Food service

+- Communal kitchens

-- 6. Cleaning and disinfecting
+Cleaning and disinfecting

 Check the Ontario Government's Guidance Note for restaurant and food services health and safety during COVID-19, as well as any applicable laws.

 Hygiene

 Handwashing or sanitizing stations should be available in, or reasonably close to, food preparation and service areas.
 All individuals should wash their hands before and after entering food preparation and service areas.
 These handwashing/sanitizing stations should be contactless whenever possible.